Dsek-LTH/Courses/EDAF15/sammanfattning.md

 * Memory access
 * Register write back

-The ideal speedup from a pipeline is equal to the number of stages in the pipeline but due to misspredictions and stalls the speedup is less than the number of stages in the pipeline.
+The ideal speedup from a pipeline is equal to the number of stages in the pipeline but due to misspredictions, cache misses and stalls the speedup is less than the number of stages in the pipeline.

 ### Branch prediction
 Pipelined processors use speculative computing to be more efficient.
 This means that they will need to guess the outcome of a branch.
 This can be done with the help of a Branch History Table, where the results of the last branches are stored.
 Without this optimization, instructions following the branch cannot be loaded until the outcome has been determined.
 In the case of the branch prediction being wrong the pipeline stalls and it has to restart from the point of the miss prediction.